-- Two years later, Cor noted that people were finding the term quoiromantic useful and put together a consolidation post, explaining the origins, meaning, and purpose.
+- Two years after coining quoiromantic, Cor noted that people were finding the term useful and so put together a consolidation post, explaining the origins, meaning, and purpose.

 - However, not everyone got the memo, and you can see here with Cor trying to correct some misdefinition.

 - That same misdefinition is also what led to an anonymous messenger trying to coin a new word for the original concept directly in response, which I find bitterly hilarious.

 - Because of incidents like this, Cor responded here on “cannot tell the difference” and later put together this post, A Note On Quoi, to address the issue.

 - This same year, Trudy at Gradient Lair also wrote Rethinking Romantic Orientation and Attraction Types as “Required” Identifiers: